-The indictment charges that Gen. The indictment charges that Gen. Manuel Contreras Sepuiveda, former DINA chief and close friend of Chi-lean President Augusto Pinochet, initiated the conspiracy.
-The panel did not implicate anyone of higher rank in Chile, but said Contreras "ordered the assassination of Le-telier either alone or with others un-known to the grand jury."
-The indictment said the order to kill Letelier was conveyed by Lt Col kill Letelier was conveyed by Lt.
-Col.
+The indictment charges that Gen.

+Manuel Contreras Sepulveda, former

+DINA chief and close friend of Chilean President Augusto Pinochet,

+initiated the conspiracy.
+The panel

+did not implicate anyone of higher

+rank in Chile, but said Contreras

+"ordered the assassination of Letelier either alone or with others unknown to the grand jury."